-From the table it can be seen that the measured performance is within the required values for all requirements, except for the new requirement of URE for all satellites combined being less than 2m.
-However, it should be noted that the measurement of this includes residual ionospheric errors whereas the requirement does not include ionospheric errors.
+From the table it can be seen that the measured performance is within the required values for almost all requirements.
+The exceptions are SIS continuity and the new requirement of URE for all satellites combined being less than 2m.

 End of Document